 - Finally, you can launch Kodi.
 Now, every file and addon you install will be saved within Kodi folder itself.
 This can include scripts, addons, a local library of content, skins, and user data.
 You can find these files in the ‘portable_data’ folder.
 What this also means is that all those changes will be saved to your USB drive.
 You can use it on different computers without any issues.

 So far, we have been talking about how to install Kodi on Windows.
-However, it’s also important to know how to upgrade Kodi.
-In case you don’t know, this application is receiving a new update every couple of months.
-For example, the latest version is 17.4 and it was released on August 22, 2017.
+However, it’s also important to know how to update Kodi.
+In case you don’t know, this application is receiving a new update every now and then.
+For example, the latest version is 17.5 and it was released on November 14, 2017.
 Developers of Kodi are currently working on a new major overhaul, codenamed Kodi 18.0 Leia.
-It is expected to be released sometime next year.
+It is expected to be released sometime in 2018.

 To update Kodi on Windows, you can follow our explanation found above – the one about how to install Kodi on Windows via EXE file.
 This involves going to Kodi’s official website and downloading a new Executable file.
 Then, you can simply install the new version over the existing one.
-If you want to keep all your settings and third-party add-ons, DON’T uninstall Kodi.
-Simple install the new version and Kodi will take of the rest.
+If you want to keep all your settings and third-party add-ons, do not uninstall Kodi.
+Simply install the new version and Kodi will take care of the rest.

-We also highly recommend checking out third-party addons for Kodi, like Bennu and Covenant.
+We also highly recommend checking out third-party addons for Kodi.
 But first, make sure to check out the official selection by clicking on Add-ons from the main menu, and then going to Downloads.
 Then, feel free to explore unofficial addons.
-TechNadu has numerous helpful tutorials how to install different kinds of addons and activate their features.
+TechNadu has numerous helpful tutorials on how to install different kinds of addons and activate their features.

 Finally, we shouldn’t forget to mention customized Kodi builds.
-This isn’t the same as add-ons, so it’s important for you to understand the differences.
-Builds for Kodi bring numerous of useful addons, all at once.
+This isn’t the same as addons, so it’s important for you to understand the differences.
+Builds for Kodi bring numerous useful addons, all at once.
 Once you install a build, you will see a completely changed interface with the available selection of add-ons.
-One of the most popular options is the Wookie Wizard build.
-This one brings all you could ever possibly need.
-For example, you can find the latest Hollywood and international movies, TV shows, live TV channels from all around the world, as well as sports content for Kodi.
-However, your choice doesn’t stop here.
-Our previously published guides on the best Kodi builds will take you through the currently available and up-to-date builds.
-Make sure to check them out.
+In other words, builds are the fastest way to install a bunch of addons at once.

 You now know how to install Kodi on Windows.
-However, we’d also like to show how to uninstall it if the need arises it.
+However, we’d also like to show how to uninstall Kodi.
 We’ll go in-depth and show you how to get rid of any file associated with Kodi.

-Program: To uninstall Kodi, you can run Windows Add or Remove Programs, or ‘Uninstall a Program’ if you’re using Windows 10.
-This option can be found within Control Panel.
+- Program: To uninstall Kodi, you can run Windows Add or Remove Programs, or ‘Uninstall a Program’ if you’re using Windows 10.
+This option can be found within the Control Panel.